JohnReid/JohnReid.github.io/research/index.md

 ---
 layout: page
 title: Research Interests
-description: "Non-parametric Bayes &amp; Regulatory networks"
+description: "Non-parametric Bayes &amp; regulatory networks"
 header-img: images/DSC00346.jpg
 comments: false
-modified: 2016-03-18
+modified: 2018-09-26
 ---

 I work on theoretical models of biological systems and their application to real-world data.

-Theoretically, I am an advocate of Bayesian non-parametric models such as Dirichlet processes and Gaussian processes.
+I am an advocate of Bayesian non-parametric models such as Dirichlet processes and Gaussian processes.
 I also have a background in biological sequence analysis, in particular locating transcription factor binding sites and inferring motifs that represent their binding preferences.
+More recently I have applied deep convolutional networks to genomic sequences to predict epigenetic marks.

 In terms of applications, I mainly work with transcriptome data, most recently this has been single-cell expression data in